A new government directive was sent out to the police forces in August. ShootCert understands this will become law before the end of the year.

 APPLY EARLY and to a reputable and preferred provider such as ShootCert.
-By allowing much more time it will mean getting access to your medical notes from the GP, which is the usual bottleneck in the process and likely to become more so, won’t end up as being a last-minute rush.
+Allowing much more time it will mean getting access to your medical notes from the GP, which is the usual bottleneck in the process and is likely to become more so, and won’t end up as being a last-minute rush.
 The police will then have your application and medical certificate all in good time and minimise any delays.

 We here at ShootCert have developed excellent relationships both with numerous GP practices up and down the country as well as individual Firearms Departments, and this is continuing all the time.